jaredasch/casch-shell/README.md

 * Executes multiple commands separated by ;
 * Redirects using >, >>, <, <<
 * Handles single pipes (|)
-* Ignores any additional whitespace the user inupts
+* Ignores any additional whitespace the user inputs
 * Changes working directory using cd
 * Prints a funny joke when the user inputs "joke"
 * Exits when the user inputs "exit"